The High Cost of the 'Standard' Dynamics 365 Implementation

 UAT (User Acceptance Testing) is where many Big Bang projects silently fail.
 Because every module must be ready simultaneously, testing windows get compressed.
 Teams sign off before they've genuinely stress-tested real workflows, and critical gaps surface only after go-live, when the damage is already done.
 A phased rollout gives each wave its own UAT cycle, so problems stay contained rather than cascading across the organization.

 Milestone realism is equally critical.
-The Dynamics 365 implementation guide recommends defining clear success criteria for each stage rather than treating go-live as the finish line.
-Working with an experienced Dynamics 365 implementation partner can help translate those guidelines into a milestone schedule grounded in your actual resource capacity, not an optimistic project plan built to win budget approval.
+Define clear success criteria for each stage rather than treating go-live as the finish line.
+Working with an experienced Dynamics 365 implementation partner helps translate those criteria into a milestone schedule grounded in your actual resource capacity, not an optimistic project plan built to win budget approval.

 Finally, plan explicitly for the trough of disillusionment, the productivity dip that almost every organization experiences in the weeks immediately following go-live.
 Users are slower, workarounds multiply, and leadership starts questioning the investment.
 This dip is normal, but organizations that don't anticipate it often panic and make reactive decisions that compound the problem.
 Having a structured hypercare period, with dedicated support and clear escalation paths, keeps that trough shallow and short.